 Gastritis can come on suddenly, causing noticeable symptoms that may quickly resolve without treatment.
 Chronic gastritis, however, may go unnoticed.
-Without treatment, it can lead to complications over time.
+Without treatment, it can also lead to complications over time.

-Helicobacter pylori bacteria represent the
+Helicobacter pylori bacteria are the

 One person with gastritis may have no noticeable symptoms, while another may have severe symptoms.

-Typically, people report sharp, stabbing, or burning pain in the upper-center or upper-left abdomen.
+Typically, people report a sharp, stabbing, or burning pain in the upper-center or upper-left abdomen.
 The pain often radiates to the back.

-Symptoms of severe gastritis include:
+Some symptoms of severe gastritis include: